-At a time when requirements for employee benefits coverage are on the rise, it’s important for employers to find creative ways to make their employee benefits plans more cost effective.
-Companies that may have at one time paid 100% of an employee’s benefits plan are now finding innovativeways for employees to “earn” a percentage of their benefits premium.
+At a time when the desire and expectation for employee benefits coverage are on the rise, it’s important for employers to find creative ways to make their employee benefits plans more cost effective.
+Companies that may have, at one time, paid 100% of an employee’s benefits plan are now finding innovative ways for employees to “earn” a percentage of their benefits premium.

 One of the most significant ways for employers to transfer a portion of an employee’s cost for health benefits elsewhere is by increasing the differential pay an employee is responsible for.
-With the recent health care reform, employers can now ask employees to perform health-related tasks to earn up to 30% of their premiums, thereby giving employers the opportunity to offset 30% of their expense.
+Healthcare reform implemented during the Obama administration allowed employers to ask employees to perform health-related tasks to earn up to 30% of their premiums, thereby giving employers the opportunity to offset 30% of their expense.

 Administering one or a number of these easy-to-implement, non-discriminatory, employee-required actions can build a significant differential in the company’s favor.
 However, employees will still have the freedom to pick and choose what actions, if any, they’d like to take to minimize their out-of-pocket expense for health benefits.

 Employers can ask their employees to state or affirm their tobacco usage.
-If an employee attests to being a tobacco user, he/she can be held accountable for up to 30% of the cost for their benefits.
-Prior to the recent health care reform, employers could only require an employee to cover differential pay up to 20%.
+If an employee attests to being a tobacco user, he/she can be held accountable for up to 30% of the cost for their health benefits.
+Prior to healthcare reform, employers could only require an employee to cover differential pay up to 20%.

 With an online assessment, employees are typically asked to answer a number of questions regarding the frequency of specific actions (eating habits, exercise habits, etc.), usually taking minimal time and effort to complete.
 Requiring employees to perform a health risk assessment has a two-fold benefit.
 First, it gives employers a high-level snapshot of changes they may need to implement in their company culture or company-provided employee benefits.
 Second, it provides employees the opportunity to realize their potential health risks.

 A biometric screening usually occurs during a doctor’s visit and offers a full-scale overview of an employee’s state of health.
-Usually, blood work is required to give employees an accurate diagnosis of common health issues such as high cholesterol, diabetes, etc. While Health Insurance Portability and Accountability Act (HIPAA) laws protect information from being shared on an individual level, anonymous information can be provided to the employer for a snapshot of its employees’ overall well being.
-Being privy to this invaluable information can help employers make educated decisions on changes to be made with future wellness programs.
+Usually, blood work is required to give employees an accurate diagnosis of common health issues, such as high cholesterol, diabetes, etc. While Health Insurance Portability and Accountability Act (HIPAA) laws protect information from being shared on an individual level, anonymous information can be provided to the employer for a snapshot of its employees’ overall wellbeing.
+Being privy to this invaluable information can help employers make educated decisions about future wellness programs.

-In an ever-changing environment where the only thing that’s guaranteed is that the health-benefit industry will continue to change, one thing is for certain.
+In an ever-changing environment, one thing is certain—the health-benefits industry will continue to evolve.
 Employers will continue to experience a fluctuation in the employee benefits plans they’re required to provide, the cost they’re expected to cover, or requirements they’re legally bound to meet.
 To keep your company ahead of the ever-changing curve, enlist the help of an employee benefits consultant.
-They can help your company find the ideal employee benefits plan that meets the need of your workforce and is at a price point your company can afford.
+They can help your company find the ideal employee benefits plan that meets the need of your workforce—at a price point your company can afford.